benjaminwand/3d-printed-labial-pipe/README.md

 ## General
 This is a collection of FreeCAD files that will help you to 3D-print a part of a labial pipe, to be used with a piece of tube.
 Because most organ pipes don't fit into most 3d-printers.

 Please start by adding the desired measurements into the spreadsheet.
+If you don’t know which sizes to use, [webpipecalc](https://cuervo.phoenix.uberspace.de/webpipecalc/) can help.
+You are limited by the diameters of the tubes you can buy.

 I got the best printing results when slicing at a 45° angle and ‘support touching build plate’, so that there is no support structure under the labium.